 What did you do last summer?

-The best answer to the back-to-school AP English essay question, ARTA’s 7 day Junior Whitewater School is also a wonderful introduction to whitewater rafting and wilderness camping as well as an opportunity for exploration, discovery, and growth.
+In addition to being the best answer to the back-to-school AP English essay question, ARTA’s 7 day Utah Junior Whitewater School is also a wonderful introduction to whitewater rafting and wilderness camping as well as an opportunity for exploration, discovery, and growth.

 Proposed Itinerary (subject to change due to flows):

-Day before the trip: We will meet at the Salt Lake City airport between 1:00 and 4:00, then drive to the actual launching spot at Sand Wash on the Green River.
+Day 1: We will meet at the Salt Lake City airport between 1:00 and 4:00, then drive to the actual launching spot at Sand Wash on the Green River.
 Here we will have dinner, go over trip parameters and goals, and get to know each other.
 We will camp at the launch site.